informatica-unica/lip/contextfree/README.md

 derive todo [1; 1; 0; 1; 0; 2];;
 ```

-Running it in `dune utop` return the output:
+Running this code in `dune utop` returns a list of terminals:

 ```ocaml
 [Terminal '1'; Terminal '1'; Terminal '0'; Terminal '1'; Terminal '0';
  Terminal '0'; Terminal '1'; Terminal '0'; Terminal '1'; Terminal '1']
 ```

-`derive` returns a list of symbol or terminals.
 This can be quite hard to read, so we have provided an auxiliary function `string_of_sentform` to convert it to a string.
-You can apply it to the output of derive with the `|>` operator:
+You can apply it to the output of `derive` with the pipe `|>` operator:
 ```ocaml
 derive todo [1; 1; 0; 1; 0; 2] |> string_of_sentform;;
 ```